 So in the outer court of the temple, it was called the court of the gentiles, the court of the nations.
 This place designated by God for people from beyond the people of Israel to behold the glory of God, to call on the name of God, that they may know.
 Solomon says this house is built, not just for your people but for all peoples, that your glory is not intended to be known just by your people, but by all peoples.

 This Verse Emphasizes that God Alone is Worthy of Our Praise

 Even tucked away in 1 Kings, we see God’s heart for the nations.
 He is worthy of the praise of all the peoples on the earth.

-God, please may it be so.
-God, we pray for your strengthening of the Thai church, that you would bless followers of Christ there for the spread of the gospel through them.
+So God, please may it be so.
+We pray for your strengthening of the Thai church.
+That you would bless followers of Christ there for the spread of the gospel through them.
 God, we pray for the spread of your fame, your name across Thailand and places all over the world where your gospel has not yet gone.
 God, we pray.
 We pray for your name to be known and feared and worshiped by all the peoples of the earth.
 We pray that you would use our lives, every one of our lives, and our churches, every one of our churches, however you will toward that end.
 Oh God, we pray that you would use this prayer toward that end.
 In Jesus’ name.
 Amen.